 Overseas trips may be on hold for now, but you can always get busy planning your next overseas adventure.
 If Bali has always been on your bucket list, we’ve got guides on Bali’s best waterfalls, awesome things to do across the island, the best places to stay in Ubud, quiet escapes to North Bali, and even island hops to neighbouring Lombok and Bali’s little sister islands, Nusa Lembongan & Nusa Ceningan.

 Supercharge your CV

 Whether you’ve been laid off work for a while or you simply have a few extra hours on your hands, there’s no better time to step-up your skills and add to your professional portfolio.
 Now, it doesn’t have to be a gruelling coding qualification or mind-boggling maths class.
 You can learn about interior design, animal behaviour, and even mixology for your nightly cocktail hour.
-Check out Masterclass or Coursera for our faves, direct from top universities and instructors from around the world.
+Check out Masterclass or Coursera for our faves, with courses led by top universities and instructors from around the world.
 And if you don’t have time to study?
 Check out Blinkist and takeaway key ideas in just 15 minutes from 3000+ bestselling non-fiction books.

 Foster a quarantine companion

 Let’s be straight – self-isolating is exactly how it sounds: isolating and pretty damn lonely.
 So if you want some company throughout your quarantine period (and endless laughter, snuggles and entertainment), why not foster a cute dog or cat from a rescue shelter?
 Here in Bali, we recommend Mission Pawsible – check out their “Part Time Paw’rent” program for more details, and find your paw’fect match!